plone/training/dexterity_2.rst

         """Marker interface for Sponsor
         """

 These are marker-interfaces.
 We can bind Views and Viewlets to content that implements these interfaces.
+Having a real python-class on a content-type has the additional upside: We can now add methods to this class that can be used like ``obj.my_method()``.

 content.py